seanewest/Quintus/README.md

-Browserified Quintus
+Quintus + Browserify
 ==============

-This is a browserified version of [Quintus](https://github.com/cykod/Quintus) that I am currently using for my [Sandbox](https://github.com/seanewest/sandbox) project.
+This is an npm-friendly and [browserified](https://github.com/substack/node-browserify) fork of [Quintus](https://github.com/cykod/Quintus).

 Install
 ==============